Notes to the Consolidated Financial Statements

 Financial risks are monitored by the treasury department of the Geberit Group, which acts in line with the directives of the treasury policy issued by the Group.
 Risk management focuses on recognising, analysing and hedging foreign exchange rate, interest rate, liquidity and counterparty risks, with the aim of limiting their effect on cashflow and net income.
-The Group measures its risks with the value-at-risk method for foreign exchange rate risks and the cashflow-at-risk method for interest rate risks.
+The Group measures the foreign exchange rate risks and interest rate risks with the cashflow-at-risk method.

 Management of counterparty risks from treasury activities

-Financial contracts are agreed only with third parties that have at least an A (S&P) or A2 (Moody’s) rating, or are considered to be relevant to the financial system.
+Financial contracts are agreed only with third parties that have at least an A (S&P) or A2 (Moody’s) rating or are considered as relevant to the financial system.
 Management believes that the risk of losses from the existing contracts is remote.

 In general, liquid funds are invested for a period of less than three months.
 Part of the liquid funds may be invested in government bonds (maximum MCHF 70 per country and usually with terms of less than 12 months).
 The residual liquid funds are generally held at banks on a short-term basis.
-To avoid cluster risks, the value of an investment per third party may not exceed MCHF 50 (or MCHF 70 for the major Swiss banks).
+To avoid cluster risks, the value of an investment per third party may not exceed a certain limit that is determined on the basis of clearly defined creditworthiness criteria such as rating, system relevance and state guarantees (e.g. for Swiss cantonal banks).
 In addition, investments with the same counterparty may not exceed half of the Group’s total deposits.
 The Group has not suffered any losses on such transactions to date.

 Management of foreign exchange rate risk

-The following parameters have been used for the calculation of the value-at-risk (VaR):
+The following parameters have been used for the calculation of the cashflow-at-risk (CfaR):

 |Model||Method||Confidence level||Holding period|